-viii.the seafarer's entitlement to repatriation, ix. reference to the collective bargaining agreement, if applicable; and x. the number of hours of work for the corresponding wage and any additional allowances 7.2.
-The SRPS should advise the seafarer of the following:

-i. the documentation (e.g. medical examinations, training certifications, etc) or other requirements for the seafarer to gain employment, ii. any particular conditions applicable to the job for which they are engaged, iii.the particular ship-owner's policies relating to employment 7.3.
-The SRPS should have a process for verifying that labour conditions on ships where seafarers are placed are in conformity with the applicable collective bargaining agreements concluded between a ship-owner and a representative seafarers' organisation 7.4.
-The SRPS should have a policy statement and should be able to demonstrate that seafarers are only supplied to ship-owners that offer terms and conditions of employment to seafarers which comply with applicable laws or regulations or collective agreements.
-8. Seafarers' qualification and documents 8.1.
+- if the agreement is for a voyage, the port of destination and the time which has to expire after arrival before the seafarer should be discharged. - viii. the health, medical care and social security protection benefits to be provided to the seafarer by the shipowner, - ix. the seafarer's entitlement to repatriation, - x. reference to the collective bargaining agreement, if applicable; and - xi. the number of hours of work for the corresponding wage and any additional allowances - 7.2.
+The SRPS should advise the seafarer of the following: - i. the documentation (e.g. medical examinations, training certifications, etc) or other requirements for the seafarer to gain employment, - ii. any particular conditions applicable to the job for which they are engaged, - iii. the particular shipowner's policies relating to employment - 7.3.
+The SRPS should have a process for verifying that labour conditions on ships where seafarers are placed are in conformity with the applicable collective bargaining agreements concluded between a shipowner and a representative seafarers' organisation - 7.4.
+The SRPS should have a policy statement and should be able to demonstrate that seafarers are only supplied to shipowners that offer terms and conditions of employment to seafarers which comply with applicable laws or regulations or collective agreement.

+8. Seafarers qualification and documents

+- 8.1.
 The SPRS shall verify that seafarers recruited or placed by them are qualified and hold the documents necessary for the job concerned, and that the seafarers' employment agreements are in accordance with applicable laws and regulations and any collective bargaining agreement that forms part of the employment agreement.
-All required certificates and or documents, including training, competency, proficiency, shall be valid and the seafarer shall have a valid medical certificate issued by a qualified medical practitioner.

-8.2.
-The SRPS shall ensure that no person under 16 is engaged for employment onboard a Barbados registered ship.
+All required certificates and or documents, including training, competency, proficiency, shall be valid and the seafarer shall have a valid medical certificate issued by a qualified medical practitioner. - 8.2.
+The SRPS shall ensure that no person under 16 is engaged for employment onboard a ship